 Ventilation: Use enough ventilation, local exhaust at the arc, or both, to keep the fumes and gases below the TLV's in the workers breathing zone and the general area.
 Train the welder to keep his head out of the fumes.
 Monitor fume levels and do not exceed permissible exposure limits or values.
+Keep exposure as low as possible.

 Respiratory Protection: Use respirable fume respirator or air supplied respirator when welding in a confined space or where local exhaust or ventilation does not keep exposure below the TLV's.